saetre/biocreative_data/README.txt

 #In order to be able to sync changes
 git remote add origin git@github.com:saetre/biocreative_data.git

+#How to merge (local master) and push changes back to GitHub (origin/master)
+git push origin master

 #How to check if the config looks ok
 cat .git/config